jyan95/project-deal-locator/README.md

 - [Discount API](https://discountapi.com/docs)
 - [Mapquest Geocoding API](https://developer.mapquest.com/documentation/geocoding-api/)

-## How to use?
-If people like your project they’ll want to learn how they can use it.
-To do so include step by step guide to use your project.

 ## License
 This code is free to use under the terms of the MIT license.